Wales v Australia: Sam Warburton says Lions wins are irrelevant

 "The Lions has no bearing on the match on Saturday," said Warburton.

 "It is for Wales, and the Welsh fans will want to see it as well as the players."

-The Lions won the series 2-1 against Australia earlier this year and Warburton, who missed the decisive Test in Sydney because of a shoulder injury, has already said he expected Wales to beat the Wallabies.
+The Lions won the series 2-1 against Australia earlier this year and Warburton, who missed the decisive Test in Sydney because of a shoulder injury, has already said

 There were 11 Welshmen in the Lions' side in the Sydney Test starting line-up, with Ospreys lock Alun Wyn Jones taking over as captain from Warburton before two more Welshmen also came on as replacements.

 And with Wales in the same 2015 World Cup group as Australia and England, Warburton believes there is added significance to the forthcoming Millennium Stadium clash.

 "The Lions hasn't been spoken about once.
 I haven't been thinking about it," said 25-year-old Warburton.